 Dealing with the Myths on Collaboration and Repression

 The first part of the book proposes an introduction to the repression to the non-specialist reader, in which the different penalties are listed and the juridical procedures are explained in a clear language based on the most recent historical research.
 This synthesis will hopefully contribute to dispel a number of myths on collaboration and repression.

-The book is published in Dutch and French by Lannoo and will be presented in September at CegeSoma, in the presence of the State Secretary for Science Policy.
+The book is published in Dutch and French by Lannoo and will be presented on 13 September at CegeSoma, in the presence of the State Secretary for Science Policy.

 Keep an eye on the website of Cegesoma (www.cegesoma.be) for more information.

 Papy était-il un Nazi ?
 Sur les traces d'un passé de guerre [Koen Aerts, Dirk Luyten, Bart Willems, Paul Droossens & Pieter Lagrou], Racine, Bruxelles, 2017 (ISBN : 9789401445979), 24,99 €

 To consult the list of our publications, click here.

 14 / 2 / 2017